jeremydaly/lambda-warmer/README.md

 [![npm](https://img.shields.io/npm/v/lambda-warmer.svg)](https://www.npmjs.com/package/lambda-warmer)
 [![npm](https://img.shields.io/npm/l/lambda-warmer.svg)](https://www.npmjs.com/package/lambda-warmer)

-## A module to keep your AWS Lambda functions warm
+## A module to manage your AWS Lambda function "warming" events

 At a recent AWS Startup Day event in Boston, MA, Chris Munns, the Senior Developer Advocate for Serverless at AWS, discussed **Cold Starts** and how to mitigate them.
 According to Chris, although he acknowledge that it is a "hack", using the **CloudWatch Events "ping"** method is really the only way to do it right now.
 He gave a number of good tips do this "correctly":